 The Six Lakes Trail, beginning near Elk Lake, is one gateway into this lake hunters paradise.
 The trail, as it is described here, will take you past three large, and beautiful lakes.
 Just be forewarned, all the water is this area comes with a consequence.
 If you plan on hiking this trail before about mid-August, you will be entering mosquito hell.

-Blow Lake covers about 50 acres and its deep blue water contract beautifully with the green trees and some rocky outcrops on the far shore.
+Blow Lake covers about 50 acres and its deep blue water contrast beautifully with the green trees and some rocky outcrops on the far shore.
 It can be a nice place to take swim, but this lake does tend to have a steady breeze that blows across it, hence its name.
 If you visit the southeast shore, you will notice a fair amount of logs piled up there.
 I will leave it to you to figure out which way the wind blows.

 After Blow Lake, the Six Lakes Trail continues climbing up towards Doris Lake.
 The forest changes after Blow Lake form predominately Lodgepole Pine to one more dominated my Mountain Hemlock and sub-alpine fir.
 This offers way more shade and, in my opinion, is much easier on the eyes.
-Occasional tufts of bear grass line the trail in sunny areas and there are some cool rock formations along the trail.
+Occasional tufts of bear grass line the trail in sunny areas and there are some cool rock formations as well.
 In about 1.5 miles and 200 more feet of climbing, you will arrive on the shores of Doris Lake.

 There are a couple of trail options as you pass by Doris Lake.
 There is a small loop that heads down near the southeastern shore, and a second spur that takes you to a cool little outcrop out over the southern shore.
 In both cases, as you are hiking the Six Lakes Trail, if you see a trail heading to the right, it will take you to the lake.
 Staying to the left will continue on past it.